 Anyone can be caught in a trauma bond.
 However, there are risk factors that increase your likelihood of ending up in this cycle.
 They include:

 Early Childhood Experiences: Individuals who grew up in environments with inconsistent love and validation may unconsciously seek similar dynamics in adulthood.
-Past Trauma: Those with unresolved trauma may be more vulnerable to forming trauma bonds, mistaking manipulation for love.
-Lack of Boundaries: Difficulty in setting and enforcing boundaries can allow toxic relationships to persist.
+Past Trauma: Those with unresolved adult or childhood trauma may be more vulnerable to forming trauma bonds, mistaking manipulation for love.
+Lack of Boundaries: Difficulty in setting and enforcing boundaries can allow toxic romantic relationships to persist.
 Low Self-Esteem: Those who struggle with self-worth may feel undeserving of a healthier relationship.

 Why Do People Stay in Trauma-Bonded Relationships?